 Custom embroidered patches on hats or garments serve various purposes.
 These custom patches or custom embroidered name patches provide uniqueness and effective brand placement.
 You may have seen custom embroidered patches on the sides of uniforms like military garments or sports teams.
 The process of applying custom patches is simple.
 Let's go through the different ways of applying custom embroidered patches to your garments or hats in detail below.

-Let's understand how to attach patches with this method.
+Let's understand how to attach patches for hats or garments.

 - Preheat your garment to 325-400 degrees based on the type of your garment.